A Kayaking Trip – San Josef Bay to Port Hardy

 Heading for freshwater resupply on the Strandby River

 With the sun out and the temperature warm it was a perfect afternoon to get washed up and do some laundry.
-A dinner of a delicious jambalaya and cabbage salad and wine, followed by sipping rum and chocolate was the perfect repast while we watched the evening light slip away.
+A dinner of a delicious jambalaya and cabbage salad and wine, followed by sipping rum and a small taste of chocolate was the perfect repast while we watched the evening light slip away.

 Day 6 – Hiking the North Coast Trail to the Strandby River Crossing